sdss/datamodel/datamodel/products/md/boss_occam_member.md

 ---

 ## Basic Information
-The BOSS OCCAM member summary table provides the proper motion membership probabilities from Hunt and Reffert 2023 alongside the radial velocity and [Fe/H] membership probabilities from BOSS/CLAM.
+The BOSS OCCAM member summary table provides the proper motion membership probabilities from <a href="https://ui.adsabs.harvard.edu/abs/2024A%26A...686A..42H">Hunt & Reffert 2024</a> alongside the radial velocity and [Fe/H] membership probabilities from BOSS/CLAM.
 Basic positional information is included with source IDs from Gaia DR3 and SDSS for each star in the table.

 ### Naming Convention
 $BOSS_OCCAM/BOSS_occam_member-[V_VAC].fits where V_VAC=DR20-v1 in DR20.